obverter/obverter-web/_posts/2022-09-13-blog-topics-are-hard.md

 And in two hundred years, odds are quite good that nobody will know that you were ever here.

 Compared to the time we spend not existing, our time here could hardly be called a rounding error.
-E.g., I spent more than 14 billion years not existing, and someday I'll begin to spend something like a thousand trillion trillion trillion trillion trillion trillion trillion trillion{% sidenote 'sn-1' 'cf [TIMELAPSE OF THE FUTURE: A Journey to the End of Time](https://youtu.be/uD4izuDMUQA?t=1676)' %} more years not existing.
-Considering this, I find it difficult to spend energy on much beyond those people and things that are in my literal and figurative vicinity.
+E.g., I spent more than 14 billion years not existing, and someday I'll dump my Harley into the Grand Canyon and begin to spend something like a thousand trillion trillion trillion trillion trillion trillion trillion trillion{% marginnote 'mn-1' "If ever you're feeling significant and want to take yourself down a peg or two, pour yourself a whole bottle of wine and [watch the history of things to come](https://youtu.be/uD4izuDMUQA?t=1676)." %} more years not existing.
+And while I was/will be not existing, I didn't/won't care even one little bit about anything—let alone the quality and/or quantity of my blog ideas.

+Considering all of this, I find it difficult to spend energy on much beyond those people and things that are in my literal and figurative vicinity.

 ## So Do Whatever You Want